nunziap90/ID2-2015/1_dataset/GianAndrea/Proposta.md

 Un esempio curioso è [Words of a Middle Man] (http://www.creativeapplications.net/objects/words-of-a-middle-man-human-to-machine-and-machine-to-machine-dialogues/), un progetto che racconta ciò che noi svolgiamo attraverso la rete, e cerca di comunicarcelo in modo comprensibile e più naturale possibile.
 L'opera rende visibile il rapporto con la rete e come in qualche modo lo usiamo, essendo quest'ultima la schematizzatrice delle nostre attività.
 Importante appunto è anche la ricerca di una forma di comunicazione che può assumere un insieme di lettere, assegnandole una rappresentazione chiara e significativa.

 ![] (http://lust.nl/media/image/large/005SMJSCHROFERLUSTZ029en028NOV2013PhGJvanROOIJ.jpg)

-Appunto noi spostiamo dati, astratti, logici e non chiari: il progetto sopracitato cerca di dare un valore alle informazioni attraserso una giusta rappresentatività.
+Per noi, la codificazione, l'incombrensibilità dei dati, sono in realtà questo "succo" necessario per le nostre attività.
+Un semplice linguaggio cifrato, apparentemente neutro, può diventare natura di valore e importanza.
+Dunque parlando di dati, è interessante proprio questo ragionamento su come il valore espressivo di una semplice lettera può rappresentare in sé nuove interpretazioni, linguaggi, narrazioni diverse di un contenuto più ampio (dateset).
+Il progetto che riflette questo argomento è [Type/Dynamics] (http://lust.nl/#projects-5525).

-Parlando di dati e in questo caso di codificazioni, è interessante questa riflessione su come, il valore espressivo di una semplice lettera, può rappresentare in sé nuove interpretazioni, linguaggi, narrazioni diverse di un contenuto più ampio (dateset).
-Il progetto che parla di questo argomento è [Type/Dynamics] (http://lust.nl/#projects-5525).
+Tratto dalla spiegazione del progetto:
 >Nowadays attention is paid more to the design of rules, or creating the framework in which something can happen.
 In a database for instance, content does not have an innate form, but rather receives form at the moment it is shown via the interface.
 In fact, the same information can be represented in an endless number of ways.
 The interface allows for content to be shown as data, as information, or as knowledge; ultimately content appears as loose data without a context, as data in a context, or as interpreted information.
 This data can even change per week, day, or minute. [ ] In a time when data can be accessed and can manifest itself in all kinds of ways, typography should no longer represent just formal aspects of information.
 Instead typography can itself be the carrier of content.
 A letter is the smallest content entity, but even this letter can contain the whole dataset for the content it represents.